 All submissions will be subject to editorial review.
 Please do not send complete papers - if you have a draft of your essay, you may note that in the proposal.

-Full papers will be subject to double blind peer-review process.
+Papers will be subject to double blind peer-review process.
 This process will be rigorously performed according to the journal guidelines.

-Full papers should be formatted according to the journal guidelines for short papers.
+Papers should be formatted according to the journal guidelines for short papers.

 The field of business models is a focus for research within business that has gained significant momentum and visibility in recent years.
 Furthermore, it looks set to retain this momentum in the coming years and, as a result, a dedicated journal such as the Journal of Business Models offers an outlet allowing researchers working in the business model and associated fields to publicise their work.
 Submissions from both academics and those working within private, public and third sector organisations are welcome.
 The journal also seeks to encourage work underpinned by a wide range of research designs and theoretical ways of seeing.